cryogen-project/cryogen-docs/resources/templates/md/docs/writing-posts.md

 dd-MM-yyyy-title.md
 ```

-If no date format was specified in the configuration file, your post filenames would be as follows:
+If no date format was specified in the configuration file, it will default to the ISO 8601 format.

 ```
 yyyy-MM-dd-title.md
 ```

 If your title is more than one word long, it must be separated by dashes.
-For example, the following are valid post filenames:
+For example, the following are valid post file names:

 ```
 11-04-2014-welcome-to-my-blog.md
 2014-12-01-cryogen-is-greatdocs.md
 ```

 The first example uses a specified `dd-MM-yyyy` date format while the second uses the default format.
+Do note that you cannot mix date formats in post file names though.

 ### Post Contents

 Every Markdown file representing a post must contain metadata about the title and layout of the post.
 This is provided as a Clojure map at the beginning of the Markdown file.
 The following data is required:

-  * `:title` - Your post title provided as a string
+  * `:title` - Your post title provided as a string.
-  * `:layout` - A keyword corresponding to an HTML file under `html/layouts`
+  * `:layout` - A keyword corresponding to an HTML file under `html/layouts`.

 These are some optional keys that you may provide:

-  * `:tags` - A vector of strings represeting any tags associated with the post
+  * `:tags` - A vector of strings representing any tags associated with the post.
-  * `:toc` - Set this to true if you want a table of contents to be generated from the headers in your post.
+  * `:toc` - Set this to true if you want a table of contents to be generated from the headers/headings in your post.

+The rest of your file should contain valid Markdown content.

+### Tags

+Cryogen will automatically create a page for each unique tag that you've used in your posts.

 ### Including Images in Posts